ahmad9059/nvim/README.md

 #### Terminal Usage

 - `<A-i>` - Toggle floating terminal with custom styling
-- Terminal opens with 80% width/height and rounded borders
+- Terminal opens with 80% width, 70% height, rounded borders
+- Positioned at 10% from top, 8% from left for optimal viewing

 #### Tmux Integration